 The most spectacular aspect of this migration is when the animals cross the crocodile infested Mara river to the other side of the plains.
 This scene is well recorded in documentaries and tourists normally wait for hours to witness this crossing and take lots of photos and videos.

-Masai Mara Safari Packages Costs: 5 Factors Affecting Your Trip
+Masai Mara Safari Packages Cost/Prices: 5 Factors Affecting Your Trip

 1. Number of Persons Travelling